-On each Payment Date on or prior to the Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Calculated Tranche Write-down Amounts, the Calculated Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Class of Reference Tranche in the following order of priority until the cumulative Calculated Tranche Write-up Amount allocated to each such Class of Reference Tranche is equal to the cumulative Calculated Tranche Write-down Amount previously allocated to such Class of Reference Tranche on or prior to such Payment Date,
+On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the Senior Reduction Amount, Subordinate Reduction Amount and Calculated Tranche Write-down Amounts with respect to Loan Group 2, the related Calculated Tranche Write-up Amount, if any, for such Payment Date will be allocated to increase the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority until the cumulative Calculated Tranche Write-up Amount allocated to each such Reference Tranche is equal to the cumulative Calculated Tranche Write-down Amount previously allocated to such Group 2 Reference Tranche on or prior to such Payment Date,

-- (i) first, to the Class A-H Reference Tranche, - (ii) second, to the Class M-1 and Class M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, - (iii) third, to the Class M-2 and Class M-2H Reference Tranches, pro rata, based on their Class Notional Amounts, and - (iv) fourth, to the Class B-H Reference Tranche.
+(ii) second, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts,

+(iii) third, to the Class 2M-2 and Class 2M-2H Reference Tranches, pro rata, based on their Class Notional Amounts, and

-Because the Class M-1 and Class M-2 Notes correspond to the Class M-1 and Class M-2 Reference Tranches, respectively, any Calculated Tranche Write-up Amounts allocated to the Class M-1 or Class M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding increase in the Class Principal Balance of the Class M-1 or Class M-2 Notes, as applicable.
-For the avoidance of doubt, through the Maturity Date, a Calculated Tranche Write-up Amount may be applied to any Class of Reference Tranche whose Class Notional Amount has previously been reduced to zero (until the cumulative Calculated Tranche Write-up Amount allocated to such Class is equal to the cumulative Calculated Tranche Write-down Amount previously allocated to such Class).
+Because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 and Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Write-up Amounts allocated to the Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding increase in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.
+For the avoidance of doubt, through the Maturity Date, a Calculated Tranche Write-up Amount for Loan Group 2 may be applied to any Group 2 Reference Tranche whose Class Notional Amount has previously been reduced to zero (until the cumulative Calculated Tranche Write-up Amount allocated to such Class is equal to the cumulative Calculated Tranche Write-down Amount previously allocated to such Class).